Hut-to-Hut Hiking in Mercantour National Park

 Getting To and From Mercantour National Park

 The trick to getting to Mercantour National Park for your hut-to-hut tour is to get to Nice first.
 Nice, right?
 Jokes aside, it really is nice to be able to combine Mercantour with the French Riviera.
 You can visit epic beach towns like Cannes, Fréjus, and Saint-Tropez.
 Surf and turf all the way.
-From Nice, you have a direct line with St.-Martin-de-Vésubie, your base for any kind of adventure in Mercantour.
+From Nice, you have a direct line with Saint-Martin-Vésubie, your base for any kind of adventure in Mercantour.

 By plane

 Nice has its own airport under the name Nice Côte d'Azur Airport and airport code NCE.
 You could also fly to nearby Marseille or Genoa, on the Italian side.
-If you fly to Nice, you will arrive exactly at the right spot to catch a straight bus to St-Martin-de-Vésubie.
+If you fly to Nice, you will arrive exactly at the right spot to catch a straight bus to Saint-Martin-Vésubie.

 By bus